 “You have multiple sclerosis.”
 With a simple declaration, Barbara Dickson joined a very special club with a courageous membership numbering in the hundreds of thousands.
 Canada has one of the highest rates of MS in the world.

-What is Multiple Sclerosis
+What is multiple sclerosis?

-According to the MS Society of Canada, “multiple sclerosis (MS) is an unpredictable, often disabling disease of the central nervous system — the brain and spinal cord.
+According to the MS Canada, “multiple sclerosis (MS) is an unpredictable, often disabling disease of the central nervous system — the brain and spinal cord.
 The disease attacks the protective myelin covering of the central nervous system, causing inflammation and often destroying the myelin in patches.
 In its most common form, MS has well defined attacks followed by complete or partial recovery.
 The severity of MS, progression and specific symptoms cannot be predicted at the time of diagnosis.”

-MS: Hope with a Diagnosis
+MS: Hope despite a diagnosis

 Although no one would choose a diagnosis of such a potentially debilitating, progressive chronic illness, living with MS doesn’t have to be a mess.* Several disease modifying therapies are available to help slow the disease’s progression.
-Phenomenal global research continues to strive to find more effective treatments, ultimately to discover a prevention and a cure.
+Phenomenal global research strives to find more effective treatments, ultimately to discover a prevention and a cure.
 A healthy lifestyle including good nutrition and moderate exercise, along with a positive attitude and enjoying the company of family and friends can all have a tremendous impact on a patient’s quality of life.
 Living an enriched and beautiful life can be a reality, even while living with MS.

 May you find your heart a little brighter and your step a little lighter from having tarried within these pages.